BornaSepic/Tic-Tac-Toe/README.md

 ## Process

-- Project Planning: understand the requirements and expectations, create a project plan, choose which practices to include in my project
+- Project Planning: understand the requirements and expectations, create a project plan, choose which practices to include in the project

   The practices that are included in the solution of the project are:
 Phases of SDLC, Source control, Branching strategies, Building Pipelines, Continuous Integration, Continuous Delivery, Security, Docker, Kubernetes.

-  SDLC phase: planning phase
+  SDLC phase: Planning phase
 - Source control: set up a Git repository for the project

   This repository is set up by forking the repository with the Tic Tac Toe application sorce code.

-  SDLC phase: planning phase
+  SDLC phase: Planning phase
-- Branching strategies: choose a branching strategy that fits my project
+- Branching strategies: choose a branching strategy that fits the project

   I chose to have one branch for developing the automated software delivery process, and merge it to the main branch when needed.
 So I created the develop branch and started to work there.

-  SDLC phase: planning phase
+  SDLC phase: Planning phase
-- Style Checks: make a few checks that are intended to enforce a consistent coding style across the project
+- Style Checks: execute checks that are intended to enforce a consistent coding style across the project

   The process of the Style checks included adding licence and .editorconfig,